 Comfortable outfit

 Your time at the hospital will last for at least one night.
-So, your partner should come with a comfortable outfit and a pajama as well.
+So, your partner should come in a comfortable outfit and pajamas.

 Comfortable footwear and Socks